AmpersandJS/ampersand-dom-bindings/README.md

 'model.key': [
     {
         type: 'booleanClass',
-        selector: '#something', // or role
+        selector: '#something', // or hook
         name: 'active' // (optional) name of class to toggle if different than key name },
     {
         type: 'attribute',
-        selector: '#something', // or role
+        selector: '#something', // or hook
         name: 'width'
     }
 ]